cdgriffith/open_weather_api/README.md

 To test out the basic functionality, I included a test script to display the temperature forecast for a location.
 The script itself is the `open_weather_cli.py` file, but can be run after install using the command `forecast`.

+By default it will look for your token in a file called `.open_weather_token` in the current directory, but can also be provided during runtime if the file does not exist.

+Access current conditions with the `current` flag.

 ```
 (venv) > forecast --unit imperial --current 78645
 Leander, US